jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 Regular communication continues the momentum of a project and ensures that important details get discussed when necessary.
 It also relieves anxiety among coworkers by keeping everyone aware of the status of the project and helping to start discussions if someone needs help.

-AVOCADO create graphic and references from Jeff
+AVOCADO create graphic and add references from Jeff

-### Identifying Good Informatics Questions
+### Identifying good informatics questions

 There are many important considerations to keep in mind when asking an informatics question: